refs/pman/Readme.md

 ## Development

-To run this project on binary mode":
+To run this project on binary mode:

 ```console
 go install